MonadStarter/cult-monad-hackathon/TechnicalDoc.md

 ### Phase 2: Mainnet Preparation
 - Complete security audit of all smart contracts
+- Optimize the reputation system algorithms for better scoring
+- Implement real-time websocket updates for diamond hand rankings
-- Migrate from Envio to custom Webhooks and database
+- Create custom webhooks and database for improved analytics
 - Integrate with Uniswap V4 when available on Monad
-- Implement enhanced analytics and monitoring
+- Enhanced analytics dashboard for each user

 *This technical documentation provides a comprehensive overview of the CULT platform's architecture and implementation.
 The modular design, focus on gas efficiency, and seamless user experience showcase the platform's technical sophistication while leveraging Monad's accelerated EVM capabilities.*